patrickmmartin/errorcodeNX/article.md

-particularly so for applications coded in C++ and C. In this article we will make a proposal, which we'll call `error_id`, that can be used as an _identity_ concept (concept with a little "c") to ensure when a specific course of action is desired, the error state reported by an API can be unambiguously recognised at arbitrarily remote call sites.
+particularly so for applications coded in C++ and C. In this article we will make a proposal, which we'll call `error_id`, that can be used as an _identity_ concept (concept with a little "c") to ensure when a specific course of action is desired, the error state rePORted by an API can be unambiguously recognised at arbitrarily remote call sites.